PaulZC/NEO-M8T_GNSS_FeatherWing/LEARN.md

 - https://www.adafruit.com/products/2796
 - https://learn.adafruit.com/adafruit-feather-m0-adalogger

 The code logs RAWX data continuously to SD card until the stop button is pressed.
-Since the code is logging a large ammount of data, it is necessary to keep the log file open throughout.
+Since the code is logging a large amount of data, it is necessary to keep the log file open throughout.
 If the power is removed or the board is reset before the stop button is pressed, the logged data will be lost.

 Connect a normally-open push-to-close switch between swPin and GND.
 By default, swPin is Digital Pin 15 (0.2" away from the GND pin on the Adalogger).
 The pin can be changed by editing the code.